Conflict In Sudans South Lays Bare Deep Scars - UrduPoint

 Before unrest erupted in Blue Nile, the western region of Darfur had already seen months of ethnic clashes which killed hundreds of people.

 "We were left no option but to defend our lands," said Al-Jaily Abdalla, from the Hamaj people.
-"Our homes were burnt to the ground, destruction spread everywhere, and there were multiple deaths."
-Haroun, a Hausa, was left homeless, one of some 31,000 people from both sides forced to flee their houses, according to the United Nations.
+"Our homes were burnt to the ground, destruction spread everywhere, and there were multiple deaths." - 'My home was burnt' - Haroun, a Hausa, was left homeless, one of 31,000 people from both sides forced to flee their houses, according to the United Nations.

 "My brother and nephew were killed and my home was burnt along with the homes of the rest of my family," he said.